 Is it safe to post donated jewellery from Neath?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed and are fully tracked.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our Neath shop ask questions before sending items?

 Yes.
-Message GoldPaid on WhatsApp at 07375 071158 or call 07763 741067 with a photo and your questions.
+Message GoldPaid on WhatsApp or call us on 07763 741067 with a photo and your questions.
 You only need to post once you have the answers and are happy to proceed.
 Most shops start by simply asking.

 How is the value of donated items worked out?